Jitera/aws-infra/README.md

 # AWS Infrastructure
-This is for setting up automated pipeline for continous delivery of Ruby on Rails Application, but can be used even for other Frameworks/Languagges with little modificiations
+This is for setting up Server and  automated pipeline for continous delivery of Ruby on Rails Application, but can be used even for other Frameworks/Languagges with little modificiations

 1. ECS